 Body Donations

-In South Africa, several universities offer body donation programs that play a crucial role in training medical and health sciences students.
-Donated bodies are utilized for teaching anatomy to medical, physiotherapy, occupational therapy, and science students, as well as for training professionals in new techniques.
+In Southern Africa, several universities offer body donation programs that play a crucial role in training medical and health sciences students.
+Donated bodies are utilised for teaching anatomy to health science students, as well as for training professionals in new techniques.
 If you or a family member are interested in body donation, please contact any of the following major institutions.

 Contact: Michael.Cassar@uct.ac.za